-News of the settlement, which allows owners of the defective pistols to have them repaired or replaced has appeared on Reuters, Yahoo!
-Finance, MarketWatch and in the Boston Globe.
+News of the settlement, which allows owners of the defective pistols to have them repaired or replaced has appeared in Reuters, Yahoo!
+Finance, MarketWatch, and the Boston Globe.

 There is no registry of owners of the defective pistols, so it’s important to alert the gun-owning public to the settlement.
 Owners of Taurus pistols can check the settlement website to see if their weapons are potentially defective.

 Several models of Taurus pistols suffer from a “drop fire” defect that allows them to discharge even when the safety is on.
 Selby and Wheeles represented Sheriff’s Deputy Chris Carter of Scott County, Iowa, after his Taurus pistol discharged accidentally while he was apprehending a suspect, even though the safety was engaged.